 Making a home

 Raptors do well here because there is food – but the birds and their food need homes and that is down to the way the land is managed by our ranger team and tenant farmers.
-Trees are maintained across the estate, which together with quiet agricultural outbuilding provide plenty of nesting sites for birds.
+Trees are maintained across the estate which, together with quiet agricultural outbuildings, provide plenty of nesting sites for birds.

 Areas of woodland and rough grassland provide homes for small mammals such as mice, rabbits and squirrels, which in turn become prey for the raptors.
 They’ll also eat frogs, toads and large insects such as mayflies, which are all plentiful in the waterways on the estate.
 This varied and abundant ecosystem means that the estate can support a good number of predators.

 Monitoring Sherborne’s raptor populations helps us to know which types of birds are in the area, and what kind of work we need to do to help them thrive.
 Ranger Anna Field said: “We’ve been working with Gloucestershire Wildlife Trust to install barn owl boxes and to ring the young owlets for a couple of years now

 “Ringing allows us to track survival rates and geographical dispersal of the birds, and we have plans to extend this form of tagging to other raptor species on the estate.

 “We also collect pellets (droppings) which provide information about a bird’s diet.
 This allows us to track changes over time and through different seasons.”

 By working with partner organisations such as Gloucestershire Wildlife Trust and the British Trust for Ornithology, we can share our findings and contribute to best practice on how to support these bird populations.